DJI-Mobile-SDK-Tutorials/iOS-FPVDemo-Swift/README.md

 * A short description of your problem includes debug logs or screenshots.
 * Any bugs or typos you come across.

+## Contribution

+We'd love to accept your contributions to this project.
+All submissions require code review.
+We use GitHub pull requests for this process.
+Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information.

+Special thanks to [@dwcares](https://github.com/dwcares) for the original contribution.

 ## License

 iOS-FPVDemo is available under the MIT license.
 Please see the **LICENSE** file for more info.